Cellinx NVT - Path Traversal (CVE-2023-23063)

 CrowdSec has been tracking this vulnerability and its exploits since 1st of October 2025.

 Insights from the CrowdSec network reveal that the attackers trying to exploit CVE-2023-23063 are composed of a fairly even mix of opportunistic and targeted actors.
 Some attackers employ preliminary reconnaissance, while others use indiscriminate scanning.
-CrowdSec data also reveals a clear uptick in attacks involving CVE-2023-23063 over the past week.
-Activity is above the usual baseline, suggesting growing attention from attackers.
-This may reflect rising awareness, recent exploit releases, or expanded targeting efforts.
+Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2023-23063 remains steady week-over-week.
+Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
+CVE-2023-23063 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.

 Attackers exploit the /cgi-bin/GetFileContent.cgi endpoint by supplying crafted USER, PWD, and PATH parameters to retrieve sensitive files such as /etc/passwd from the server.